kadekkurniawan/timekeeping-converter/README.md

 ## General Information

-This is a website where you can convert `12-hour time format`, into `24-hour time format` and vise versa.
+This is a website where you can convert `12-hour time format`, into `24-hour time format` and vice versa.

 ## Setup